Native Americans Overview

 It is important to note, however, that in spite of ICWA, significant numbers of Native American children continue to be removed and raised outside of Indigenous contexts.
 For example, Native American status offenders who could be afforded protection under ICWA are removed from their families and communities in disproportionate numbers (Gonzalez & Gonzalez-Santin, 2014).
 Additionally, case law citing an exemption when a court determines that there is no existing Indian family (i.e., an instance where a child is not living with a Native American parent or has had limited cultural contact) erodes coverage for Native American children and the power of the law itself.
 Indeed, this legal argument has been described as a backdoor maneuver used by states to circumvent the intent of ICWA (Jaffke, 2011).
 This exemption to ICWA was supported when a case of a non-Native family adopting a Native child against the wishes of both the tribe and the Native American father reached the U.S. Supreme Court in 2013 (Gonzalez & Gonzalez-Santin, 2014).

-The government to government relationship between First Nations and the United States has shifted as the latter gained stature and power.
+The government-to-government relationship between First Nations and the United States has shifted as the latter gained stature and power.
 What initially began as legal agreements between equals became relationships of one group dominating others.
-Indeed, the United States has taken the stance that First Nations are not only junior partners but are wards of the federal government or incompetents in need of protection.
+Indeed, the United States has taken the position that First Nations are not only junior partners but are wards of the federal government or incompetents in need of protection.
 Under this legal stance the United States has created and perpetuated extensive dependency.
-For example, the U.S. government must grant permission to First Nations to establish casinos that have the potential to bring revenue to impoverished communities (National Indian Gaming Commission, 2013).
-Additionally, the federal government handles leasing of Native land and mineral resources and holds the profits in government bank accounts rather than allowing First Nations Peoples to manage many of their own resources (Vezolla, 2010).
+For example, the U.S. government must grant permission to First Nations to establish casinos that have the potential to bring revenue to impoverished communities (NIGC, 2013).
+Additionally, the federal government handles leasing of Native land and mineral resources and holds the profits in government bank accounts rather than allowing First Nations Peoples to manage many of their own resources.
 This creation and perpetuation of dependency is contrary to social work values of empowerment and self-determination.
 Only through active involvement in monitoring U.S. social policy can social workers begin to understand the forces that undermine self-sufficiency among First Nations Peoples.